ogrady/ConMeetup/README.md

 ## Purpose
 Tool to organise small groups of people on a convention area, where everyone can update their current location periodically for better coordination.

+## Architecture
+Tool is supposed to run locally as a webserver with a HTML interface for users.
+Android and/or iOS apps for leightweight access are optional later on.

 ## Feature List

 ### Basic Features